DarkLord312/Engineering-Up-Portfolio/index.md

 # Final Milestone

 My final milestone, I've come a long way from where I started just a couple of months ago and have added a lot to my project.
-I have learned how to use soldering and connect wires with solder. solder is a metal that has a low melting point which causes it to melt and freeze fast. all along I have also learned how to use FTDI to program a pro mini Arduino which a pro mini Arduino can not directly get connected to the computer in order to save the codes within itself.
+I have learned how to use soldering and connect wires with Solder.
+Solder is a metal that has a low melting point which causes it to melt and freeze fast.
+All along I have also learned how to use FTDI to program a pro mini Arduino which a pro mini Arduino can not directly get connected to the computer to save the codes within itself.
 I have applied adjustments to the codes to make them look like fire 🔥.

 [![Final Milstone ](https://i.ytimg.com/vi/XrS_lvofTQs/maxresdefault.jpg)](https://www.youtube.com/watch?v=XrS_lvofTQs "Final Milstone ")